uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Effective traffic conditions management and accurate information provision are critical for monitoring road networks and navigation systems.
 This study aims to implement and evaluate a GIS-based methodology for determining optimal routes in road networks, utilizing key information based on the cost of distance.
 An integrated approach to location and routing, supported by a robust application, offers a significant competitive advantage.
 The project's goal is to develop a decision tool for monitoring road networks and facilitating efficient navigation within the University of Roehampton campus.

+GIS technology in transport management has proven effective in analyzing road networks and optimizing routes.
+Chen [1] highlights the flexibility and power of GIS in various fields, including retail tourism and teaching curriculum.
+Calvoa et al. [2] demonstrate GIS's potential in solving daily carpooling problems.
+Boulaxis and Papadopoulos [3] highlight the use of dynamic programming techniques with GIS for optimal feeder routing in distribution systems.
+Monteiro et al. [4] illustrate the application of GIS spatial analysis in optimizing electric line routing, showcasing GIS's versatility in various optimization scenarios.
+Finally, Ahn and Rakha [5] explore the effects of route choice decisions on vehicle energy consumption and emissions, providing insights into the environmental benefits of optimal routing decisions.